Climate change and development Climate and development partnerships

 Sunrise in Johannesburg

-France, the United Kingdom, the United States, the European Union, Canada and Denmark are working alongside Germany in support of South Africa's efforts to move forward on its exit from coal and substantially expand its renewable energies.
+Canada, Denmark, France, the Netherlands, the United Kingdom, the United States and the European Union are working alongside Germany in support of South Africa's efforts to move forward on its exit from coal and substantially expand its renewable energies.
 As South Africa plays a major role as a regional electricity supplier, this partnership will have an impact beyond its national borders as well.

-The initial funding for the JETP amounts to 8.5 billion US dollars; Germany's contribution, after several increases, is 1.1 billion US dollars (including 1 billion US dollars via the BMZ).
+Support to date totals over 9.3 billion US dollars.
+Germany has contributed significantly to this amount.
 The aim is to enable South Africa to avoid up to 1.5 gigatonnes of greenhouse gas emissions over the next 20 years.
 In order to ensure a socially just coal phase-out, funds will be invested in, for example, employment opportunities for women and young people, in small and medium-sized enterprises, and in future sites for further developing innovative technologies such as green hydrogen and electric vehicles.
-In addition, support will be provided for many of the more than 90,000 mine workers in South Africa, enabling them to seek new employment opportunities.

 Bilateral Climate and Development Partnerships

 In addition to cutting greenhouse gas emissions, adaptation to the impacts of climate change is a key topic in the Climate and Development Partnerships.
-The cooperation focuses on the partners’ respective key sectors; examples are energy, natural carbon sinks such as forests and peatlands, sustainable agriculture and urban development.
+The cooperation focuses on country-specific areas of key importance; examples include energy, natural carbon sinks such as forests and peatlands, sustainable agriculture and urban development.

-The starting point is the recognition that a green and equitable transition is a task for the whole of society and that it can only succeed if all sectors and groups are appropriately involved.
-The Climate and Development partnerships therefore extend beyond intergovernmental cooperation alone and include civil society, the business community and academia.
+The starting point is the recognition that a green and just transition is a task for the whole of society and that it can only succeed if all political, economic and social sectors and groups are appropriately involved.
+The Climate and Development Partnerships therefore extend beyond intergovernmental cooperation alone and include civil society, the business community and academia.

 Bilateral climate and development partnership Example: Pakistan